catpea/bowel/README.md

 # TODO

 ## Primary
-- [ ] Add New
-  - [ ] Templating system, that us used for a "Add New Post", this may need to be a commander based CLI rather than a menu.
-- [ ] HTML
-  - [ ] Standardize html from md and yaml, but do not create a bootstrap variant here, just well written html.
+- [ ] URGENT: Image credit is missing in bowel and server-objects, this only applies to poetry.
-  - [ ] Convert standard HTML to bootstrap formatting using cheerio
+- [ ] Convert standard HTML to bootstrap formatting using cheerio.
+THis needs cards, should this happen in the server?
 - [ ] More Exports
   - [ ] compiler/convert-audio-to-video is just touching files, it is not creating the videos, fix it when this program goes live
   - [ ] Add the Audiobook compiler, and remember that it just concatetantes files so it is very fast.